umbralcalc/umbralcalc.github.io/README.md

 * My expertise is in Bayesian statistics, machine learning methods and all things stochastic.
 * My domain knowledge includes statistics, physics (cosmology), epidemiology, sports betting and traffic control.
 * In my free time I develop code and write in this technical article repository.
-* I also like to create [games for python programmers](https://umbralcalc.github.io/dexetera/) and pencil/pastel paintings.
+* I also like to create [games for python programmers](https://umbralcalc.github.io/dexetera/) and pencil/pastel sketches.

 **...and here's a bit about the technical articles:**